Scott Esterly

 The effort is being propelled by a $35 million federal CNI implementation grant that was awarded to the Cuyahoga Metropolitan Housing Authority (CMHA) and the city of Cleveland in 2021.
 They teamed with nonprofit developer The Community Builders (TCB) to convert an empty lot into new housing for the neighborhood.

-Woodhill Station West has been selected the overall winner in Affordable Housing Finance’s annual Readers’ Choice Awards.
-Magazine and newsletter subscribers also voted the project as the top development in the public housing redevelopment category.
+Woodhill Station West has been selected as the overall winner in Affordable Housing Finance’s annual Readers’ Choice Awards.
+Magazine and newsletter subscribers also voted it as the top development in the public housing redevelopment category.

 “On behalf of everyone at TCB and our partners, it is an honor to receive these awards for Woodhill Station West, the first phase of the revitalization of Woodhill Homes,” says Patricia Belden, executive vice president of real estate development at TCB.
 “We’d like to especially recognize residents of the Buckeye-Woodhill community, who have led this transformation to create a renewed neighborhood built on equity, transparency, and opportunity.
 The best part is there’s even more to come.
 This is a multiphase project that will ultimately create hundreds more modern, affordable, amenity-full apartments for the current and future residents of Woodhill.”